low tide

 To begin with Cape Point is my favorite place I love to explore on the Outer Banks.

+Images above were from December 2010, only time I have been able to make it to Cape Point wen it was not closed.
+So fantastic!
 It is so unique, so different; reaching south from the Hatteras Lighthouse out into the Atlantic Ocean.
 It is the only place on the Outer Banks where you have the Atlantic Ocean on both sides of you.
 Sitting at the point with your toes in the sand you can watch the sun rise and set and never have to leave your place.
 I have never been there at night but they say here on a clear night the sky is breathtaking!

 I love what the point is, the immense beauty of it, abundant with wildlife, it pulls at my soul.
 The constantly changing elements play havoc on the point; it is in constant flux, never the same shape twice.
 Cape Point is Outer Banks in the raw.